FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==
+= 5.2.0 =
+* The Icon Chooser in this version is Kit subset aware.
+Only icons included in a Kit's subset will be available for search and selection.
+That's a long-requested feature.
+If it surprises you to see fewer icons available in the Icon Chooser, the solution is to add more icons to your Kit's subset on fontawesome.com.
+You could even use a Full Library kit to include them all.

 = 5.1.1 =
 * When upgrading to this version, you'll need to reload the WP admin dashboard, or simply visit the Font Awesome plugin's settings page, in order to cause the plugin to re-fetch a required SVG stylesheet.